TiborVoelcker/Telegram-Bot/README.md

-# Telegram-Bot
+# Telegram-Utils
-An Interface to a Telegram Bot to send and recieve messages from.
+An Interface to a Telegram Bot to send and receive messages from.